ForEvolve/forevolve.github.io/_posts/en/2017-12-29-data-annotation-localization-using-asp-net-core.md

 ---
-title:  "DataAnnotations Localization using ASP.NET Core 2 and ForEvolve.AspNetCore.Localization"
+title: 'DataAnnotations Localization using ASP.NET Core 2 and ForEvolve.AspNetCore.Localization'
-subtitle: "The basics"
+subtitle: 'The basics'
 date: 2017-12-29 00:00:00 -0500
-post-img: "//cdn.forevolve.com/blog/images/articles-header/2017-12-00-data-annotation-localization-using-asp-net-core.jpg"
+post-img: '//cdn.forevolve.com/blog/images/articles-header/2017-12-00-data-annotation-localization-using-asp-net-core.jpg'
 unsplash-credit: Photo by Christine Roy on Unsplash
 lang: en
 categories: en/articles
 tags:
     - Asp.Net Core
     - MVC
     - C#
     - Localization
     - DataAnnotations
     - ForEvolve Framework
 proficiency-level: Intermediate
+updates:
+    - { date: 2017-12-29, description: 'Initial article.' }
+    - { date: 2018-10-03, description: 'Update the "The NuGet package" section to use nuget.org instead of the CI feed.' }
 ---

 In the past few months, I worked on a few projects, some are more long terms than others but all in all, I ended up adding a few features to my toolbox: the ForEvolve Framework.

 This article will focus on `ForEvolve.AspNetCore.Localization`.
 I will show you how you can enable localization of `DataAnnotations` error messages with 3 lines of code.
 All the usual Asp.Net Core 2 localization plumbing is also done for you.<!--more-->

 ## The other tools

-*If you can't wait to read about localization, you can skip this part and jump right to "The NuGet package" section below...*
+_If you can't wait to read about localization, you can skip this part and jump right to "The NuGet package" section below..._

 The long terms projects that I am building are: